Ford Motor's (F) Presents at Barclays Global Automotive Conference Call (Transcript)

 Unidentified Analyst

 So let me just finish the final question around that mobility and IT.
 You’ve talked about lot of pilots, pilots are great and the next component that we love pilots.
 But how do you go from pilots to real businesses?
 How do you screen them, how do you scale them?
-And how do we get comfortable that as investors that a whole pilots ever will -- any one of them will ever achieve another speaker call the escape velocity that might love [indiscernible] as opposed to just seeing we’re piloting this we’re piloting that?
+And how do we get comfortable that as investors that a whole pilots ever will -- any one of them will ever achieve another speaker call the escape velocity that might love as opposed to just seeing we’re piloting this we’re piloting that?

 Marcy Klevorn